 Developer exactions/dedications require developers to provide amenities and infrastructure such as parks, streets, and schools in return for development approval.
 This approach enables local governments to negotiate to meet some of their infrastructure needs and can be used to promote smart growth or meet other community objectives (Daniels and Daniels 2003).

 Eminent domain allows a local government, if authorized by the state, to take private property in condemnation action if the local government can show that the seizure is necessary and for a public use or purpose.
 Just compensation must be paid to the landowner.
-Condemnation of private land for use as local parks or condemnations of private property that is later sold to private developers in the implementation of an urban renewal program are examples of how eminent domain can be used to reduce interface issues (Myszewski 2005).
+Condemnation of private land for use as local parks or condemnations of private property that is later sold to private developers to concentrate urban development in an area of urban renewal are examples of how eminent domain can be used to reduce interface issues (Myszewski 2005).
+This tool has a negative perception as it may be used to perpetuate unfair land practices and concentrate wealth.

 Fee-simple purchases enable local governments and private organizations to acquire property for conservation or public use.
 Natural resource professionals may nominate or recommend certain environmentally sensitive lands for purchase.
 Buyers typically pay market price for the land (Daniels and Daniels 2003).